-The centre of Naples is slightly above and to the left - the brightest part of the image.
-To the left is the Mediterranean Sea with the islands of Ischia, Procida and Capri lit-up to reveal human presence.
+The centre of Naples is slightly above and to the left – the brightest part of the image.
+To the left is the Mediterranean Sea with the islands of Ischia, Procida and Capri lit up, revealing human presence.

-The image was taken on a clear night from 400 km above but it was not cloud free around Naples.
-The top half of the image shows gray clouds.
+The image was taken on a clear night from 400 km above but it was not cloud-free around Naples.
+The top half of the image shows grey clouds.

 Left to right: ESA astronaut Luca Parmitano, NASA astronaut Karen Nyberg, both flight engineers, along with Russian cosmonaut Fyodor Yurchikhin, Expedition 37 commander; pose for a portrait in the Unity node of the International Space Station.

 Week in Images

 04-08 November 2013